stratoit/internship_2019/README.md

 ### Using Already present hardware and software and study thier accuracy

 1. Tested the acuracy of Intel&reg; Realsense&trade; T265 Tracking camera using ROS and Realsense viewer
-2. Tested the accuray in mapping using the above mentioned cameras is different scenarios and combinations.
+2. Tested the accuray in mapping and odometry using Intel&reg; Realsense&trade; T265 Tracking Camera and D435 Depth Camera in different scenarios and combinations using ROS.
 3. All information pertaining to this can be found in [ROS_Realsense](/ROS_Realsense) folder.

 ## Future Prospects